mckennapsean/dissertation/content/04-example.md

 ideas.
 This activity took up several months as we sketched out a series of possible ideas for modifying the current design of RVS.
-First, each member of our team began to develop separate concept sketches <!--(_M-23_)--> tackling a specific opportunity, as illustrated in {*@fig:redesign}b.
+First, each member of our team began to develop separate concept sketches <!--(_M-23_)--> tackling a specific opportunity, as illustrated in [@fig:redesign]b.
 We chose this first method based on the experience of the designers in our group as they were used to sketching out possible concepts.
 We then came together as a team to review these sketches and evaluate them based on which ones possessed the most